Cumino-Carlo/Reader---A-Cold-Reading-Software/README.md

 **Installation:**

 1. Save the PHP code in a file (e.g., `index.php`).
-2. Create a CSS file named `style.css` (optional, to customize the appearance).
+2. Save or create a CSS file named `style.css` (optional, to customize the appearance).
 3. Ensure you have a web server with PHP installed (e.g., Apache, Nginx with PHP-FPM).
 4. Place the `index.php` and `style.css` files in the root directory of your web server.